castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 Pre-requisites
 --------------

-You should understand basic DBIx::Class use as shown in Chapter 4.
+You should understand basic DBIx::Class use as shown in Chapter
+4. While the SQL used in this chapter is explained as we go, it will be helpful if you already know how to use the keywords `JOIN`, `GROUP BY`, `ORDER BY` and so on.
 We will be giving code examples and tests using Test::More so you should be familiar with Perl unit testing.
 The database we are using is provided as an SQL file you can import into an SQLite database[^sqlite] to get started.

 Download the skeleton code for this chapter: [](http://dbix-class.org/book/code/chapter05.zip)